atar-axis/xpadneo/docs/README.md

 * If using DKMS: Use `sudo ./configure.sh` to configure the driver as you wish.
 The script will guide you through the available options.

-### Profile switching

-The driver supports switching between different profiles on the Xbox One S controller by holding down the Xbox logo button while pressing button A, B, X, or Y to select one of four profiles.
-This switching can be done at any time even while in a game.
-The API for customizing each profile does not exist yet.

 ### Update